sanhozay/CLGen/README.md

     }

 Default behaviour is to create a single XML file called `checklists.xml` in the same directory as the input file.
-There is an option to create a wrapper XML file around multiple checklist files.
+See "Frequently Asked Questions" above for a description of how to change this behaviour.

 When using a wrapper, each checklist block creates a separate XML file.
 The title of the file is derived from the title.
 So, in the example above, `clgen`